napmany/llmsnap/docs/configuration.md

 ## Advanced control with `cmd`

-llama-swap is also about customizability.
+llmsnap is also about customizability.
 You can use any CLI flag available:

 ```yaml
 models: